Acceptance: agreement to the terms of an offer.

 Chief Safety Officer: typically oversees key safety functions and must report directly to the Accountable Executive for all safety concerns under the FTA’s Safety Management System model.

-Competitive procurement: formal procurement methods required for purchases that exceed the simplified acquisition threshold in the Federal Acquisition Regulations (48 CFR Subpart 2.1).
+Competitive procurement: formal procurement methods required for purchases that exceed the simplified acquisition threshold in the Federal Acquisition Regulations (48 CFR Subpart 2.1) or the State-specified threshold.
 Examples include sealed bids and competitive proposals.

 Coordination: allows service providers to leverage all of the resources in a community to increase mobility for everyone.